joshuathayer/securedrop/securedrop-staging-qubes.md

     sudo iptables -I FORWARD 2 -s <sd-build-addr> -d <sd-app-addr> -j ACCEPT sudo iptables -I FORWARD 2 -s <sd-build-addr> -d <sd-mon-addr> -j ACCEPT

+Add more lines as you see fit if you anticipate wanted to ssh to and from other VMs.

-Now from your source vm, you should be able to do
+Now from your "work" VM, you should be able to do

     ssh <user-you-created>@<ip-of-sd-build>

 and log in using the password you created.

-(If you were unable to connect, try adding the following on each VM):
+(If you were unable to connect, try adding the following on each destination VM, for each source which should be able to access it):

     sudo iptables -I INPUT -s <source address> -j ACCEPT